oracle-samples/oci-data-science-ai-samples/LLM/deploy-openai-llm-byoc.md

 # Deploy OpenAI open-source models

 This guide demonstrates how to deploy and perform inference using OCI Data Science Service.
-In this example, we will use a model downloaded from Hugging Face specifically, [openai/gpt-oss-120b](https://huggingface.co/openai/gpt-oss-120b) from OpenAI.
+In this example, we will use a model downloaded from Hugging Face, specifically [openai/gpt-oss-120b](https://huggingface.co/openai/gpt-oss-120b) from OpenAI.

 ## Required IAM Policies